thomasnield/kotlin_math_cheatsheet/README.md

 While you are here, please rally this [issue on Dokka](https://github.com/Kotlin/dokka/issues/245) to bring MathJax support to Kotlin Docs.

+# Understanding Math Symbols

+Think of mathematical notation as a form of pseudocode.
+It is often expressing an algorithm in declarative form.
+It is important to note however that these mathematical symbols existed well before computers, and therefore may not be expressed in a programming-friendly way (e.g. using 1-based indexing versus 0-based indexing).
+Like pseudocode, the author can take liberties in defining what symbols mean, and any symbol can mean different things depending on the context.

+As a programmer, learning to interpret mathematical notation will help you navigate academic papers and blogs that apply mathematical concepts.
+This is especially the case when you dabble in machine learning, mathematical modeling, and data science.

 # Summation and Multiplication

 This symbol <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;\sum" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;\sum" title="\sum" /></a> indicates you are summing a series of items.
 It is probably one of the most commonly used symbols in math to express iterative addition.